xi-project/zf-boilerplate/README.md

 ## Getting started

 The boilerplate is intended for programmers, and as such you're expected to know how to read code.
-The boilerplate comes with an example module that should showcase at least the most important points.
+The boilerplate comes with an **example module that should showcase at least the most important points** in code.
 The examples are annotated to clarify what is going on, and they should be sufficient to get going with all the major features.
+This document is intended to detail **architectural choices and conventions** that are not most aptly described on the code level.

 Read on for setup instructions.